Geothermal Ground Loop Frequently Asked Questions

 Yes, they are safe to drive over once buried in the ground.
 That said, if the ground is still soft from installation, it won’t be highly compacted.

-Until the ground is hardened, we recommend placing a sheet of plywood (or something similar) over the tire path to distribute the load of any vehicles driving over it.
+Until the ground hardens, place a sheet of plywood (or something similar) over the tire path to distribute the load of vehicles driving on it.

 Can you plant trees over the area where ground loops are installed?

-We would not recommend planting trees over where ground loops are installed for 2 primary reasons:
+We don’t recommend planting trees over ground loops for two main reasons:

 Ask your geothermal installer about the safest distance you can install trees near your ground loops.